medgardo/ctp2016/project_assignments/readme.md

 Teams of 3 should be formed and notify corresponding TA's of Team Name by Due date.

+The only requirement is that all 3 team members must belong to the same Class Section.

 ## 03: Team Project Proposal
 **Due September 12, 2016 by Noon EST**